-The Atlas Ocean Voyages is a relatively new cruise line for several awe-inspiring reasons.
+Atlas Ocean Voyages is a unique and relatively new cruise line offering guests luxury expeditions around the world.

-What immediately appealed to us was its sleek design and its singular itineraries.
-But as we learned more and more about this luxe-adventure cruise brand, its appeal simply kept growing.
+The sleek design of its ship and impressive itineraries immediately sparked our interest.
+But as we learned more and more about this luxury expedition cruise brand, its appeal grew.

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We truly only recommend cruises, experiences, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.

 1. Atlas Ocean Voyages has All Inclusive Sailings

 Atlas Ocean Voyages sailings are deemed, “All Inclusive, All the Way.”
 What exactly does this mean and include?

 All Inclusive, All the Way includes:

 - Emergency Medical Evacuation (we expand on this, below)